diegojgutierrez/TFG-Evolutionary-Robotics/README.md

 # TFG-Evolutionary-Robotics
-QD and Differential Evolution for robotics.
-Bachelor's Degree Final Project
+Implementation of MAP-Elites and Differential Evolution for mobile robotics.
+Bachelor's Degree Final Project.